-If anything good can come from Sandy Hook, it’s the knowledge that the security upgrades recently implemented at the school, as well as the heroic actions of teachers and staff that day, probably slowed down Lanza and prevented an even greater loss of life.
+If anything good can come from Sandy Hook, it’s the knowledge that the security upgrades implemented at the school shortly before the attack, as well as the heroic actions of teachers and staff that day, probably slowed down the gunman and prevented an even greater loss of life.

 Another comforting fact is that access at most K-5 elementary schools is often much easier to control than at middle schools and high schools, as well as university and hospital campuses.

 Although no program can be 100% effective against a well-armed and determined attacker, there are some best practices that will help you secure your K-5 school entrances.
 The object of these strategies is to delay entry of an assailant long enough for police to respond and for school administrators to communicate with teachers and campus staff so they can lockdown their classrooms or evacuate, depending on the situation.

 Here are some best practices you should consider:

 - Conduct a site assessment to determine your campus’ risk and access control profile.

 - Install fences that are difficult to cut or climb, such as welded wire with blunt top projections or tubular steel with top projections.
 Avoid chain link fences.